Powerful storm system brings heavy rain, flooding to DC region | WTOP

 — NWS Baltimore-Washington (@NWS_BaltWash) October 29, 2021

 However, winds and flooding are bigger concerns with this storm system, Kammerer said.
 A high wind warning is in effect for Calvert and St. Mary’s counties in Maryland, with wind gusts expected to trend upwards of 50 to 60 mph.
-Parts of the District could experience 30-40 mph winds as well.
+Parts of the District could experience 30 to 40 mph winds as well.

 Meanwhile, Prince George’s County in Maryland and Arlington, Alexandria, Fairfax, Prince William and Stafford counties in Virginia are under a coastal flood warning until Saturday morning.
-Due to the high tide on the coast, NWS said the storms could bring some of the worst coastal floods since Hurricane Isabel in 2003.
+Due to the high tide on the coast, the weather service said the storms could bring some of the worst coastal floods since Hurricane Isabel in 2003.

 Kammerer said the coastal floods are caused by the strong southeast winds coming up with the storm system.